benchopt/benchopt/doc/benchmark_workflow/config_benchopt.rst

 Config File Structure
 ---------------------

 The config files for benchopt follow the Microsoft Windows INI files structure.
-The global setting are grouped in a ``[benchopt]`` section:
+The global settings are grouped in a ``[benchopt]`` section:

 .. code-block:: ini